astr0n0mer/digital-garden/pages/ohmyzsh.md

-- Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
-It comes bundled with thousands of helpful functions, helpers, plugins, themes
+- [Oh My Zsh](https://ohmyz.sh/) is a delightful, open source, community-driven framework for managing your Zsh configuration.
+It comes bundled with thousands of helpful functions, helpers, plugins, themes #mysetup #shell